ligolang/ligo/gitlab-pages/docs/language-basics/functions.md

 CameLIGO can support [partial application](https://en.wikipedia.org/wiki/Partial_application).

 Currying is however *not* the preferred way to pass function arguments in CameLIGO.
-While this approach is faithful to the original OCaml, it's costlier in Michelson than naive function execution accepting multiple arguments.
+While this approach is faithful to the original OCaml, it is costlier in Michelson than naive function execution accepting multiple arguments.
 Instead for most functions with more than one parameter we should place the arguments in a [tuple](language-basics/sets-lists-touples.md) and pass the tuple in as a single